 Optimal settings and parameters for a single model of a machine can vary greatly when printing different devices or components.
 Furthermore, optimal settings and parameters can vary between machines of the same model even when printing the same devices or components.

-Too low power printers leave too high concentrations of unreacted monomers and extractables, resulting in decreased safety and biocompatibility.
-Not all printers meet the quality requirements for printing biocompatible resin systems by SLA, DLP, LCD and Inkjet printing technologies.
+Not all printers meet the quality requirements for printing biocompatible resin systems by SLA, DLP, LCD, and Inkjet printing technologies.

-• Examples of several standard multicolor LCD printers:
+• Standard multicolor LCD printers:

 • Anycubic Photon Zero 0.27/0.30 mW/cm2*